zsoltibaba37/cp2bin/README.md

 # cp2bin

-This little script copi my scipt to the /usr/local/bin/ folder.
+This little script copy my scipt to the /usr/local/bin/ folder.

 #### Installation
 You do not have to install it.